ShayestehHS/drf-to-mkdoc/README.md

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.
-This will ensure that only the source configuration and scripts are versioned, while the generated documentation is excluded.